billyl320/bccd_svm/README.md

 # Code
-Contains the code and output for our SVM model.
+Contains the code and output for our SVM model and metric collection.